i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 ### Step 7: Configure your Identity Provider (IdP)

-Configure your IdP to add the i-Vertix application to use the OpenID Connect protocol to authenticate your users, and to authorize the following `redirect URI` to forward your connected users to i-Vertix:
+Configure your IdP to add the i-Vertix IT Monitoring application to use the OpenID Connect protocol to authenticate your users, and to authorize the following `redirect URI` to forward your connected users to i-Vertix IT Monitoring:

 ```shell
 {protocol}://{server}:{port}/centreon/authentication/providers/configurations/openid